mongodb/specifications/source/crud/crud.rst

 results.
 The only supported options are listed in the ``EstimatedDocumentCountOptions`` type defined above.

-Drivers MUST document that, due to a bug in versions 5.0.0-5.0.7 of MongoDB, estimatedDocumentCount was not included in v1 of the Stable API, so users of the Stable API are recommended to upgrade their server version to 5.0.8+ or set ``apiStrict: false`` to avoid encountering errors when using estimatedDocumentCount.
+Drivers MUST document that, due to an oversight in versions 5.0.0-5.0.7 of MongoDB, the ``count`` command, which estimatedDocumentCount uses in its implementation, was not included in v1 of the Stable API, and so users of the Stable API with estimatedDocumentCount are recommended to upgrade their server version to 5.0.8+ or set ``apiStrict: false`` to avoid encountering errors.

 Drivers MUST document that estimatedDocumentCount will perform a slower but correct count of the documents when performed against a view.
 In future server versions, this will be updated to provide a fast but estimated count instead, matching the behavior of the command on regular collections.

-The 5.0-compat versions of many drivers were changed to use the ``$collStats`` aggregation stage in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from v1 of the Stable API.
-This had the unintended consequence of breaking estimatedDocumentCount on views, so this change was reverted as it was seen as a bug / regression.
-The release notes for the drivers versions that change from ``$collStats`` back to ``count`` MUST document that users of the Stable API with ``apiStrict: true`` will start seeing errors when using estimatedDocumentCount against server versions 5.0.0 - 5.0.7 / 5.1.0 - 5.3.1 due to a bug in the server.
-The release notes MUST recommend that such users upgrade their deployments to 5.0.8 or 5.3.2 (if on Atlas) or set ``apiStrict: false`` when constructing their MongoClients.
-This change is not seen as requiring a major version bump in drivers due to it being considered a bug fix and the relative rarity of users using estimatedDocumentCount with ``apiStrict: true``.
-The release notes MUST also document that estimatedDocumentCount can once again be used to perform slow-but-accurate counts with views.
+The 5.0-compat versions of many drivers updated their estimatedDocumentCount implementations to use the ``$collStats`` aggregation stage instead of the ``count`` command.
+This had the unintended consequence of breaking estimatedDocumentCount on views, and so the change was seen as a backwards-incompatible regression and reverted.
+The release notes for the driver versions that include the reversion from ``$collStats`` back to ``count`` MUST document the following:

+- The 5.0-compat release accidentally broke estimatedDocumentCount on views by changing its implementation to use ``aggregate`` and a ``$collStats`` stage instead of the ``count`` command.
+- The new release is fixing estimatedDocumentCount on views by reverting back to using ``count`` in its implementation.
+- Due to an oversight, the ``count`` command was omitted from the Stable API in server versions 5.0.0 - 5.0.7 and 5.1.0 - 5.3.1, so users of the Stable API with estimatedDocumentCount are recommended to upgrade their MongoDB clusters to 5.0.8 or 5.3.2 (if on Atlas) or set ``apiStrict: false`` when constructing their MongoClients.

 ~~~~~~~~~~~~~~
 countDocuments